csoroz/CIPs/CIP-1694/README.md

 6. Treasury withdrawals
 7. Info

-> **Note** There's no enactment for _Info_ actions since they do not have any effect on the protocol.
+> **Note** Enactment for _Info_ actions is a null action, since they do not have any effect on the protocol.

-A successful _Motion of no-confidence_, the election of a new constitutional committee, or a constitutional change invalidates *all* other **not yet enacted** governance actions (whether or not they have been ratified), causing them to be immediately **dropped** without ever being enacted.
+Enactment of a successful _Motion of no-confidence_, the election of a new constitutional committee, or a constitutional change invalidates *all* other **not yet enacted** governance actions (whether or not they have been ratified), causing them to be immediately **dropped** without ever being enacted.
 Deposits for dropped actions will be returned immediately.

+##### Order of enactment

+Governance actions are enacted in order of acceptance to the chain.
+This resolves conflicts where, e.g. there are two competing parameter changes.

 #### Lifecycle